merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 {% include _project-anvio-version.html %}

 {:.warning}
 **JAN 2, 2021 NOTE**: EVEN THOUGH AS OF TODAY THE LATEST VERSION ANVI'O IS `V7`, OUR CONDA PACKAGES ARE NOT YET READY.
-So this document explains the installatio of `v6.2`.
-Give us a few days, and we will remove this message once the content here is updated with instructions to install anvi'o `v7` :)
+So this document explains the installatio of `v6.2` (even though it says `v7` everwhere below).
+Please give us a few days, and we will remove this message once the content here is updated with instructions to install anvi'o `v7` smoothly :)

 This article explains basic steps of installing anvi'o using rather conventional methods both for end users and current of future developers.